babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 If you need to build the app locally and run it on a device that is not yet added to the development portal you need to follow these steps:

-- register device manully on the poratal.
-Make sure you do that in the correct team, it should be added to the enterprise team, not to the AppStore team
+- register the device manually on the portal.
+Make sure you do that in the correct team: it should be added to the enterprise team, not to the AppStore team
 - run Match to update development certificates and include this new device:

 ```
 bundle exec fastlane match development --team_id XV8PWA37TZ --force_for_new_devices --readonly false
 ```

-This will regenerated development profiles and certificates including all new registered devices.
+This will regenerate the development profiles and certificates, including all new registered devices in them.

 Certificates and provisioning profiles for enterprise builds (Hockey App) or release builds (Testflight and the App Store) can also be downloaded.
 Normally, this is not needed – as those tasks are usually executed on Circle CI and not locally – but might be necessary for some tasks.